Who Is Gabby Douglas?

 Gabby Douglas was born to Timothy Douglas and Natalie Hawkins.
 Her first experience with gymnastics came at the age of three, when she perfected a straight cartwheel using a technique that she learned from her older sister, Arielle, a former gymnast.
 By age four, Douglas had taught herself how to do a one-handed cartwheel.

-With encouragement from Gabby's sister, Douglas's mother allowed Gabby to begin taking formal gymnastics classes at the age of 6.
+With encouragement from Gabby's sister, Douglas' mother allowed Gabby to begin taking formal gymnastics classes at the age of six.
 Only two years later, in 2004, she was named a Virginia State Gymnastics Champion.

 When Douglas turned 14, she left her hometown and family, and moved to West Des Moines, Iowa, to train with renowned coach Liang Chow, known for molding American gymnast Shawn Johnson into a world champion and Olympic gold medalist.
-Travis and Missy Parton volunteered to be Douglas's host family in West Des Moines: according to Douglas's official website, she became like a big sister to the Parton's four daughters, one of whom was also a student of Chow's.
+Travis and Missy Parton volunteered to be Douglas' host family in West Des Moines.
+According to Douglas' official website, she became like a big sister to the Parton's four daughters, one of whom was also a student of Chow's.

 Douglas was a member of the U.S. team that won the gold medal in the team finals at the 2011 World Artistic Gymnastics Championships in Tokyo, Japan.
 She also won the 2012 Olympic Trials, which took place in San Jose, California, and was selected as a member of the national team that represented the United States at the 2012 Summer Olympics in London.

 "Her unique blend of power, flexibility, body alignment and form has led her to be compared with three-time Olympian Dominique Dawes," according to an article on American-Gymnast.com.
 Douglas is the first African American to make the U.S. Olympic women's gymnastics team since Dawes in 2000.